 Very mild spoilers follow.

-Casting a spell over cinemas this weekend is Marvel’s; a film that not only has the distinction of being their 14th theatrical release, but also the first to delve into the previously unexplored world of magic.
+Casting a spell over cinemas this weekend is Marvel’s Doctor Strange; a film that not only has the distinction of being their 14th theatrical release, but also the first to delve into the previously unexplored world of magic.

-plays the titular Dr Strange, an egotistical world renowned surgeon with such magical hands that, if he was blonde, would most likely be running for President right now.
+Benedict Cumberbatch plays the titular Doctor, an egotistical world renowned surgeon with such magical hands that, if he was blonde, would most likely be running for President right now.

 Alas, an unforeseen car accident (Don’t text and drive kids!) drastically changes Strange’s life path.
 Refusing to accept his predicament, he instead travels East to Nepal in the pursuit of a solution, but instead discovers something far more magical.

-Cumberbatch is excellently cast, bringing shades of arrogance from hisportrayal, but also manages to believably show his gradual transformation into the far more sympathetic Sorcerer Supreme.
+Cumberbatch is excellently cast, bringing shades of arrogance from his Sherlock portrayal, but also manages to believably show his gradual transformation into the far more sympathetic Sorcerer Supreme.

-He’s ably supported byand in the roles of Karl Monto and The Ancient One respectively.
+He’s ably supported by Chiwetel Ejiofor and Tilda Swinton in the roles of Karl Monto and The Ancient One respectively.
 Essentially playing the straight man to Strange, Ejiofor helps being a sense of realism by grounding the film whenever it gets especially magical.

 Swinton is also excellent as the long lived mentor of Strange, bringing plenty of pathos to certain scenes.
 Much as been made of the super white Swinton playing a role that was originally Asian, but the film is so multi-cultural that this aspect is not really noticeable.

-and are perfectly adequate in their roles as the love interest and the villain.
+Rachel McAdams and Mads Mikkelsen are perfectly adequate in their roles as the love interest and the villain.
 (I’ll let you guess which is which.)
 To be fair, I wasn’t expecting much from either characters since Marvel have always had problems developing interesting characters in these aforementioned categories.

-I also want to send out special get well vibes to.
-Dr Strange’s soundtrack is incredibly similar to 2009’s and it’s clear that Giacchino must have been under incredible pressures to deliver to soundtrack on time.
+I also want to send out special get well vibes to Michael Giacchino!
+Doctor Strange’s soundtrack is incredibly similar to 2009’s Star Trek and it’s clear that Giacchino must have been under incredible pressures to deliver to soundtrack on time.
 Thus it seems he’s more or less copied his own work from 7 years ago.
 So wherever you are Michael… Take a break!